 SEO has changed drastically over the decades.
 Gone are the days when content marketers and SEO experts relied on tactics such as keyword stuffing, spamming links, and posting content on blogs and social media somewhat aimlessly in order to help boost rankings.

-However, over the years, Google changed the rules of the SEO game, forcing companies and marketers to be more strategic about their SEO practices.
+However, over the years, Google changed the rules of the SEO game, forcing companies and marketers to be more strategic about their SEO efforts.
 Additionally, marketing leadership has also lost sight of the importance of a strong SEO approach.
 As a result, many have adopted somewhat of a distorted view of how long it takes for a good SEO strategy to drive desired results.

 The top 3 myths of traditional SEO approaches